Machines Learn Number Fields, But How? The Case of Galois Groups: Introduction

 After this introduction, the next section presents preliminaries on the Dedekind zeta function and the ramification of local fields.
 Section \ref{sec:galois} contains the main results, along with a detailed explanation of the ML experiments.
 The corresponding code is available in the GitHub repository \href{https://github.com/seewoo5/ML-NF}{https://github.com/seewoo5/ML-NF}, which can be used to reproduce all the experiments in this paper.
 The final section offers concluding remarks.

 \paragraph{Acknowledgments}

 We thank Jordan Ellenberg, Tony Feng, Yang-Hui He, Hyukpyo Hong and Sug Woo Shin for helpful discussions.
-We are also grateful to John Jones for answering questions on local fields in \texttt{LMFDB}, and to David Roe for helping us using the \texttt{lmfdb-lite} library.
-We also thank ChatGPT for assisting us in writing \texttt{LaTeX} scripts for the decision tree figures and for helping us find references.
+We are also grateful to John Jones for answering questions on local fields in \texttt{LMFDB}, and to David Roe for helping us use the \texttt{lmfdb-lite} library.
+We also thank ChatGPT for assisting us in writing \LaTeX \ scripts for the decision tree figures and in searching the literature.